 If you suffer from an illness caused by exposure to asbestos and you believe that asbestos in your home caused you to become sick, there may be legal recourse available to you.
 You may be able to sue the previous owner of your home based on a negligence theory.
 The elements of negligence are:

 To prevail in a negligence action, you must show that the previous owner had a duty to disclose the existence of the asbestos.
 Some states require that sellers, when completing disclosure forms, include any information about asbestos in the home.
 If a seller knew about the presence of asbestos and failed to include that information in the disclosure, then arguably the seller has breached the duty owed to the buyer.

 You will also need to show that the asbestos in your home caused your illness by ruling out other causes of the illness or other sources of exposure to asbestos.
 If there’s asbestos in your home, but it’s in good condition and undisturbed by home renovations, it may be more difficult to show that the presence of asbestos caused your illness.
 There may also be alternate sources of the asbestos, in which case the previous homeowner may be off the hook.
 For example, individuals who work in construction and manufacturing jobs often face exposure to asbestos at work.
 There have even been cases of "take home" asbestos dust carried home on clothing causing "second hand" illness in family members.

 You will also need to quantify your damages suffered from asbestos-related illness.
 The sorts of damages you could expect to recover are:

 You may also be able to recover damages for the decreased value of your home due to the presence of asbestos or the cost of professional asbestos abatement.

 Get Legal Help with Asbestos Claims

 If you believe that you or a loved one got sick as a result of exposure to asbestos in your home, you should act promptly to understand your legal rights.
-A great first step is to contact a local asbestos/mesothelioma attorney for a free claim review.
+A great first step is to contact a local asbestos/mesothelioma attorney.